 On June 24, 2021, we completed the sale of our PCB Test business.
-Due to the timing of the divestment of this business our results for 2021 include our PCB Test business for the six months ended June 24, 2021, whereas the periods ended December 26, 2020 and December 28, 2019 include this business for the full twelve months.
+Due to the timing of the divestment of this business our results for 2021 include our PCB Test business for the six months ended June 24, 2021, whereas our results for the period ended December 26, 2020 include this business for the full twelve months.
 Previously, management determined that the fixtures services business, that was acquired as part of Xcerra, did not align with Cohu's long-term strategic plan and management divested this business in February 2020.
-The assets of our fixtures business were considered "held for sale" as of December 26, 2020 and the operating results of our fixtures business are presented as "discontinued operations" for the periods ended December 25, 2021, December 26, 2020 and December 28, 2019.
+The operating results of our fixtures business are presented as "discontinued operations" for the periods ended December 31, 2022, December 25, 2021 and December 26, 2020.
 Unless otherwise indicated, the discussion below covers the comparative results from continuing operations.